Intercontinental Partnering in an Era of Global Competition

 As with other global players, Trion Industries invites partnerships with suppliers and distributors across the globe.
 Trion currently maintains highly successful partnerships in Australia and the Asian Pacific, Canada and Mexico; sourcing relationships in Asia; and is capable of other ventures worldwide.

-Trion is the world’s leading manufacturer of display and scanning hooks and one of the top 50 retail and point-of-purchase fixture manufacturers in the United States.
-The firm revolutionized merchandising with the introduction of the first straight-entry display hook in 1965, and has since earned 117 United States and international patents for point-of-purchase innovations.
-The company’s 450,000 square foot computerized production facilities feature the greatest number of automated wire forming machines of any factory complex in the industry.
+Trion is one of the world’s leading manufacturer of display and scanning hooks and one of the top 50 retail and point-of-purchase fixture manufacturers in the United States.
+The firm revolutionized merchandising with the introduction of the first straight-entry display hook in 1965, and has since earned over 120 United States and international patents for point-of-purchase innovations.
+The company’s 500,000 square foot computerized production facilities feature the greatest number of automated wire forming machines of any factory complex in the industry.
 A specialist in sophisticated coextrusion, Trion has the capability to produce over 450 plastic profiles on site, with the capacity to manufacture 230,000 linear feet per day.